-The Clean and Green Program is an environmental and social justice initiative of the Harris County District Attorney’s Office (HCDAO) in partnership with American YouthWorks’ Texas Conservation Corps Program (TxCC).
-The program was designed to divert non-violent offenders around the justice system and into community service opportunities providing a restorative alternative to traditional prosecution, which benefits offenders and the community.
+The Clean and Green Program is an environmental and social justice initiative of the Harris County District Attorney’s Office (HCDAO) in partnership with American YouthWorks’ Texas Conservation Corps Program (TXCC).
+The program is designed to divert non-violent offenders around the justice system and into community service opportunities, providing a restorative alternative to traditional prosecution, which benefits offenders and the community.

-Participants engage in conservation projects that help to restore the health of Harris County’s watersheds and waterways as well as receive hands on skills training and education.
+Participants engage in conservation projects that help restore the health of Harris County’s watersheds and waterways, with a main focus on cleaning up illegal dumpsites.
+The clean up of these dumpsites provides numerous benefits to the community, including public health and flood risk mitigation.
+The program also provides participants with hands-on skills training, environmental education and connections to employment and other community resources.
 Our partners include Buffalo Bayou Partnership, Greater East End Management District and the City of Houston.

 When I joined the GulfCorps crew with Texas Conservation Corps (TXCC), I had recently completed undergraduate degrees in Environmental Biology and English, but I didn’t have a specific career direction in mind.
 I knew that I loved environmental sustainability and I had always been successful in school, however, job searching proved frustrating.
 When I stumbled across TXCC’s job posting, it sounded like a perfect way to get some experience.
 The idea of spending so much time in the field restoring coastal prairie habitat was exciting to me, so I applied, hoping I’d be accepted.
 Even though I couldn’t wait to start my term, I still wasn’t ready for just how incredible the experience was.
 During my 6-month term I built skills that are crucial for a career in conservation.
 I learned how to use power tools and hand tools safely and effectively, as well as maintain tools.
 I pushed myself beyond what I thought I was capable of to pass a pack test and earn a certification in wildland firefighting.
 I cultivated skills in GIS/GPS technology.
 I learned how to step back when something inevitably went wrong and problem-solve successfully.